Kefir Grains, what are they?

 Preserving kefir grains

 For short term storage of the live grains, select a clean glass jar and wash using warm water to rid it off acidic residues and then dry the jar.
 Place your grains in the jar but don’t fill it to the top and then pour enough milk before covering completely.
-If possible screw the lid to the jar then place it in your fridge at 40 degree F for up to four weeks.
+If possible screw the lid to the jar then place it in your fridge at 4 degree C for up to four weeks.
 If you wish to store the grains longer, change the milk every four weeks.

 For long term storage, boil water in a stockpot after which you allow it to cool.
-Place a colander in your sink and place the kefir grains, then pour your cool water over them.
+Place a colander in your sink and place the kefir culture in it, then pour your cool water over them.
 Place a clean terry cloth towel over your counter then place the kefir grains on top and dry before placing them in a clean glass jar and put it in your freezer.

 Rinsing of live kefir grains is however not that advisable but if you must ensure that you do not store them for more than a month because the nutritional value is greatly reduced.
 You can get more preservation advice from kefir forums that have hobbyists or from a knowledgeable supplier.